usman080/Library_Functions/Coding Guidelines.md

-##  Error solving 'nullptr' was not declared in this scope:
+##  Error solving 'nullptr' was not declared in this scope :